 The sales engagement landscape is evolving and transforming.
 You can leverage these future and trending sales statics to tailor your sales engagement strategy.

 Frequently asked questions on sales engagement

 Below are some of the commonly asked questions about sales engagement.

 Who uses sales engagement platforms?

-While Sales teams can derive immense value from sales engagement software, the leadership, marketing, customer success, and account management teams can derive precious insights from the sales platforms.
+While sales teams can derive immense value from sales engagement software, the leadership, marketing, customer success, and account management teams can also derive precious insights from the sales platforms.

 For example, leaders can evaluate the reasons for the deal loss and implement steps to improve outcomes.
 Marketing teams can benefit from customer persona research.

 Are sales engagement software just fancy sales activity trackers?